NEZNAMY/TAB/.github/wiki/feature_guide_bossbar.md

 # Additional info
 ## Additional note 1 - Hiding bar itself
 If you want to hide the bossbar itself and only show text, this is possible, but not from the plugin's side.
-You'll need to create a custom resource pack where the bar doesn't show up and only text does.
+You'll need to create a custom resource pack where the bar doesn't show up and only the text does.
 Then, you need to force your players to get the resource pack.

 ## Additional note 2 - Not hiding on server switch
 When under a BungeeCord network and having TAB installed on backend server and switching to another server, the bossbar will not hide.
 This is because BungeeCord makes it look like a world switch to the client.
 To avoid this, the only way is to install TAB on BungeeCord and disable bossbar on that server.